SybelBlue/slides/main-slides.md

 **General Checklist**

-*3. know your audience*
-- get a read on credibility and taste
+*3. keep it brief and purposeful*
 - articulate why you are using humor
+- use clips/cartoons where spontaneity fails
 - double-check (pop-)cultural references

 Note: